gigawhitlocks/emacs-configs/README.md

 -   FiraCode Font Installation Script

     Installing fonts is always a pain so I'm going to use a variation of the installation script that the FireCode devs provide under their manual installation guide.
-This should be Linux-distribution agnostic, even though the font can be installed as a system package with on all of my systems on <span class="timestamp-wrapper"><span class="timestamp">&lt;2022-02-19 Sat&gt; </span></span> with just
+This should be Linux-distribution agnostic, even though the font can be installed as a system package with on all of my systems on 2022-02-19 Sat with just

         sudo apt install fonts-firacode

     because I don't intend to use Ubuntu as my only system forever.
-I just happen to be on Ubuntu on <span class="timestamp-wrapper"><span class="timestamp">&lt;2022-02-19 Sat&gt;</span></span>.
+I just happen to be on Ubuntu on 2022-02-19 Sat.

     But first, I want to be able to run this script every time Emacs starts, but only have the script actually do anything if the font is not already installed.